KerryM001/yoga-with-kerry/README.md

 ## **Bugs**
 ​​
-* Issue - When on mobile the user had horizontal scroll with items overflowing
+* Issue - When on mobile the user had horizontal scroll with items overflowing.
-* Cause - The images had absolute positioning and caused them to go off screen
+* Cause - The margin values were incorrect.
-* Resolution - Changed the width of the image to stay within the confines of the screen.
+* Resolution - Changed the margin values in my media queries.

 ***